MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

     print("finalizing {}".format(smtp_connection))
     smtp_connection.close()

 The main change is the declaration of params with @pytest.fixture, a list of values for each of which the fixture function will execute and can access a value via request.param.
 No test function code needs to change.
-So let’s just do another run:
+So let's just do another run:

 $ pytest -q test_module.py
 FFFF                                                                 [100%]